usds/justice40-tool/docs/decisions/0007-maplibre.md

 The latest released version of [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/)

-- Good: performance is quite good and improving
+- Pro: performance is quite good and improving
-- Bad: as of December of last year, Mapbox has moved to a proprietary license
+- Con: as of December of last year, Mapbox has moved to a proprietary license
-- Bad: requires key, payment, even for self-hosted version and tiles
+- Con: requires key, payment, even for self-hosted version and tiles

 ### Mapbox-GL JS 1.13.0

 The last pre-license change version of [Mapbox](https://github.com/mapbox/mapbox-gl-js/releases/tag/v1.13.0)

-- Good: Perf still good
+- Pro: Perf still good
-- Good: License permissive, no required key
+- Pro: License permissive, no required key
-- Bad: Not under current active development
+- Con: Not under current active development

 ### OpenLayers 6.4.3

 This option is sticking with our current choice, the latest released version of the [OpenLayers](https://github.com/openlayers/openlayers), an alternative open source framework.

-- Good: No change necessary vs. current setup
+- Pro: No change necessary vs. current setup
-- Bad: Without WebGL support, performance is inferior to these other options
+- Con: Without WebGL support, performance is inferior to these other options

 ## Links